 You will also need to keep any records that are required under other relevant legislation, or agreements that you have with funding bodies if you receive grants.

 - cancelled members

 - minute books.

-Check schedule two of the Co-operatives National Regulations for details about other registers that are specific to your co-operative.
+Check schedule two of Co-operatives (South Australia) Regulations 2015 for details about other registers that are specific to your co-operative.

 Location of registers

 The registers must be kept in South Australia at:

 - the main place of business

 - an office where the register is worked on

 - another place approved by Consumer and Business Services (CBS).